TWambui/DSPS_competition/README.md

 The figures below obtained from exp2 and exp3 show the training results from both training stages.

-Trainging stages results with hyperparemeter selections and optimization parameters, and labeled test data can be found in the folder labeled competition results
+Trainging stages results with hyperparemeter selections and optimization parameters and the submission json and csv files can be found in the results folder.
+Labeled test data can be found in the data folder